-Spanish Style Braised Chicken with Spanish Chorizo is a combination of chicken pieces nestled into a lovely curry and saffron-infused sauce complemented with sweet golden raisins, garbanzo beans, spicy Spanish Chorizo
+Spanish Style Braised Chicken with Spanish Chorizo combines tender chicken pieces nestled in a fragrant curry and saffron-infused sauce.
+The dish is beautifully complemented with sweet golden raisins, hearty garbanzo beans, and authentic spicy Spanish chorizo, creating a perfect harmony of flavors that transports you straight to the Spanish countryside.

 But whatever you use, get the chicken cut, skinned, and rubbed with the spices, then let it sit while you work on the rest of the dish allowing the chicken to feel the spice love.